 Teaching—The AAP recommends making every effort to use alternative techniques to corporal punishment, such as spanking.
 Instead, the AAP encourages teaching your child right or wrong with words and through active listening.
 When your child displays an undesirable action, the AAP recommends taking the following steps:

-Provide an immediate consequence that is consistent with past discipline, such as a time-out or removal of privileges.
+- Provide an immediate consequence that is consistent with past disciplines, such as a time-out or removal of privileges.

 - American Academy of Pediatrics